ONSdigital/blaise-azure-pipelines/README.md

 ## Environment deployment tags

-VMs (Virual Machines) are labelled with tags via a startup script when the Azure DevOps agent is registered with the VM.
+VMs (Virtual Machines) are labelled with tags via a startup script when the Azure DevOps agent is registered with the VM.
 The VM startup scripts are stored in the [Terraform](https://github.com/ONSdigital/blaise-terraform) respository.
 Tags are used to target specific VMs via the YAML, the following snippet shows how to deploy to all VMs with the tag `data-entry`.

 ```
 environment: